 Then you are a fool.
 A man who has no shoes is a fool.

-Primo, rather than getting upset, accepted this rebuke.
+Primo Levi, rather than getting upset, accepted this rebuke.
 "Few times in my life have I felt such concrete wisdom weigh upon me."
-The man is a chemist, a brilliant man, yet he accepts this advice and rebuke as great wisdom; wear shoes!
+The man is a chemist, a brilliant man, yet he accepts this advice and rebuke as a great lesson, great wisdom; Wear shoes!